 Whether you celebrate in the parks, at sea or at home, one of my favorite way to bring a little Disney fun into any holiday is with decorations!
 And there are so many ways to add little touches here and there without breaking the bank.

-One of my favorite places to shop for Disney Halloween decorations is actually Walgreens.
+One of my favorite places to shop for Disney Halloween decorations (aside from The Disney Store) is actually Walgreens.
 They get a surprising amount of Disney gear at the holidays and it’s usually really cute!

 If you’re planning to go on a Disney cruise, it’s so much fun to decorate your stateroom door!
 With the exception of concierge level, all the doors on a Disney cruise are magnetic and people get really creative.
 Seriously there are entire etsy shops dedicated to cruise door decorations.